Webinar Series Schedule

 Emmy Johnson, MSW, LCSWA, (they/them) is an eating disorder professional working as a therapist at Center for Discovery.
 They specialize in working with LGBTQ+ populations with eating disorders and trauma, and they love providing trainings in working with transgender clients.
 They strive to be anti-racist, anti-oppression and Health At Every Size/anti-sizeism oriented in all that they do.
 Outside of work, they love going hiking with their dog Lyra and rereading Harry Potter for the twenty-somethingth time.

 Finding Hope in Telling Our Stories: Understanding the Intersection of Discrimination and Shame in the Treatment of Eating Disorders in People of Color and LGBTQ+ Communities

-Women and men from ethnic minority groups and those in LGBTQ communities suffer from eating disorders at similar or higher rates than in the general population.
+People from ethnic minority groups and those in LGBTQ+ communities suffer from eating disorders at similar or higher rates than in the general population.
 People from these communities must often also grapple with additional stigma and marginalization, resulting in a multiple dose of shame and reasons for experiencing self-hatred.
 Among other risk factors, a history of macro- and micro-aggressions, discrimination and marginalization, and the well-documented confluence of stressors associated with minority status puts people from these communities at particularly high risk for the development of disordered eating behaviors and their attendant consequences.